the-yash/thanos_docker_and_plugin/README.md

 To run the plugin
 >./combine

+The plugin will run send the request and fetch the json after every second unless you decide to terminate it.

+To stop the execution, press Ctrl+C to terminate it.

 To see the Grafana dashboard, open your browser and type http://localhost:3000.
 Credentials are the default ones.

 To run the queries for metrics from Thanos (Prometheus based), open your browser and type http://localhost:10904.